 LiquidBody Movement classes and workshops approach moving from a fluid perspective using simple breaths and sounds to catalyze whole body mobility all the way to the cellular level.
 With the resonance of your own voice you get your cells vibrating in targeted ways to amplify the physical sensations of subtle, mostly slow motion movement that guides your movement exploration of the inner fluidly-formed landscape of your body.
 Less about moving through space or creating shapes or gestures, and more about moving from the inside out or relating to sensations of yourself as responsive, organized dancing cells, you start by following your own body’s cues for where you can discover movement within simple seated and reclining positions eventually moving in a full range of relationships to gravity.
 This strengthens mind/body awareness and allows each individual to move in harmony with their own structure gently releasing tensions and old habits while building a capacity for more and more adaptability and resilient whole body strength.
 Movement becomes information about who you are, where you have been and where you can go.
 It nurtures and feeds your body with increased circulation, adaptive structure/strength, released and generated energy, dynamic potential and a deep sense of being able to feel more of yourself than you had previously experienced.
 It feeds your brain with new sensations, expanded neuromuscular pathways, deep relaxation and invigorated creative potential.

-Caryn Heilman is a founding member of the Continuum Teacher’s Association, and a registered Continuum Movement teacher with an MFA in Dance from the University of California at Irvine.
-She was mentored by Emilie Conrad, founder of Continuum Movement for 20 years and has studied aerial dance, Astanga Yoga, Pilates, Tai Chi and other somatic practices including BodyMind Centering and Feldenkrais.
+Caryn Heilman is a founding member of the Continuum Teacher’s Association, and a registered Continuum teacher with an MFA in Dance from the University of California at Irvine.
+She was mentored by Emilie Conrad, founder of Continuum for 20 years and has studied aerial dance, Astanga Yoga, Pilates, Tai Chi and other somatic practices including BodyMind Centering and Feldenkrais.
 She has taught at SOMAFest L.A. and SOMA Fest NYC, Jacob’s Pillow, Becket Arts Center, Smith College, Hollins University, Princeton University, Beijing Dance Academy and elsewhere in the U.S. and abroad.
 Caryn‘s ongoing LiquidBody experience and her ten years of performing arts experience as a professional dancer in the Paul Taylor Dance Company allows her to share the wealth of expert guidance she has received over the years with anyone looking for an enjoyable and disciplined movement approach.
-She is a Registered Somatic Movement Educator (RSME) with the International Somatic Movement Education and Therapy Association where she serves on the Board as Vice President.
+She is a Registered Somatic Dance Educator, and Movement Educator and Therapist (RSDE, RSME/T) with the International Somatic Movement Education and Therapy Association where she served on the Board as Vice President.